vlmss-dev/calc-max/README.md

 # Calc-Max
-An easy war to get the biggest number in a list
+An easy way to get the biggest number in a list